AtaishNehra/Climate-Induced-Disaster-Predictor/README.md

 4. Keras - For building and training neural network models.
 Keras is now included within TensorFlow, so you will install TensorFlow to use Keras.
 Install with: pip install tensorflow
 5. Matplotlib - A comprehensive library for creating static, animated, and interactive visualizations in Python.
 Install with: pip install matplotlib
+6. TensorFlow - This will enable you to use the Sequential model as well as layers like LSTM, Dense, and Dropout from TensorFlow's Keras API.
+This single installation will cover all the TensorFlow and Keras functionalities required for your script.
+Install with: pip install tensorflow
 ## Installation

 _Below is a step-by-step guide to install and setup the prediction models._